ladinu/mdrt/README.md

 mdrt
 ====

-Experimental markdown preview app to be used with vimasd
+Experimental markdown preview app to be used with vim